-In order to be included in the Canadian Eventing Omnibus, competition dates must be submitted by the applicable Provincial Eventing Association to Equestrian Canada.
+3.1 The EC Eventing Omnibus Schedule listing will constitute the Prize list/Schedule for the competition.
+3.2 COMPETITION CALENDAR: In order to be included in the EC Eventing Omnibus, competition dates must be submitted by the applicable Provincial Eventing Association to Equestrian Canada - Eventing Committee, by September 1st of the year prior (see also Art D 103.1).